andrew-aladev/test-images/README.md

-# Gentoo images for software testing.
+# Gentoo images for software testing

 You can find them on https://hub.docker.com/u/puchuu.